UNITONE, AN AMERICAN COMPANY, HAS BEEN DESIGNING SMART, FUNCTIONAL AND EASY-TO-USE SECURITY AND COMMUNICATION SYSTEMS SINCE 1984.

 In the early 1980’s, Lucien Bohbot, an electrical engineer and founder of UNITONE, brought the first video intercom to the United States.
 It was made in Italy and commissioned by the Italian government in the 1970’s, following a rash of deadly kidnappings.
-For the first time ever, people could see their visitors before letting them into their buildings.
+Out of that tragedy grew a new realization that “seeing is believing.
+“For the first time ever, people could see their visitors before letting them into their buildings.

 The UNITONE team, with Mr. Bohbot leading the charge, connected with electronic and software engineers from Silicon Valley.
 Together, they went further, and from that original system created the world’s first computerized video intercom, installed in hundreds of buildings worldwide.